Mariusflores/Mariusflores/README.md

 Hi there 👋

-I'm an aspiring Full-Stack Developer, currently on the third year of my bachelors degree at Kristiania, Oslo.
+I'm an aspiring Full-Stack Developer
 <!--
 **Mariusflores/Mariusflores** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.